 First, who is looking for a hammock?
-Why, you are!
+Why you are!
 If you’ll be sharing this hammock, or lending it out, then you need to think about the other people who might also use it.
 Some hammocks can accommodate many hundreds of pounds, while some are rated and sized for the single user.

 When will you use your new hammock?
 This issue is a bit more nuanced than you might think.
 Sure, saying “I’ll probably use it on Saturday afternoons” might be the right answer, but you should also consider the season (temperature and insects can be factors in choosing) and if you will be using the hammock overnight.

 Where you install the hammock is a big question: Will you use your hammock while camping in the wilderness, or only on the patio beside the pool?
-Is it going to be hung in the basement playroom or in a bedroom?
+Is it going to be hung in the basement playroom or a bedroom?
 Will you want to set up and take down the hammock frequently and in various locations, or leave it as a semi-permanent installation?

 As to why you should get a hammock, well, have you ever been in one?
 If yes, then you know all about it.
-If no, then get ready for one of life’s simplest pleasures.
+If not, then get ready for one of life’s simplest pleasures.

 And finally, how will you use your hammock?
 As a bed when you’re camping far afield?
 As a spot to read or relax at the end of the day?
 For tanning in the summer sun?

 All of the hammocks on our list share a couple of characteristics, in that they hang from two fixed points and support a person or two.
-But that doesn’t mean comparing various types of hammock can’t become an apples-to-oranges situation.
+But that doesn’t mean comparing various types of hammocks can’t become an apples-to-oranges situation.
 So think through where you will use your hammock, how you will set it up, who might be sharing or borrowing it, and so forth, then get yourself a great hammock and enjoy.

 How do I know what size hammock to get?

 The size of the hammock refers to the central area of the hammock where you can lie down and relax.
 The size does not include the hammock ends and accessories that connect it to the ground or trees around the main difference in hammock sizes, is the width.
 The width of the hammock determines whether the hammock can comfortably hold one or more persons (usually 1-3 people).
-For yard hammocks, or special hammocks like observation hammocks and others, the formulas are slightly different, so it is always advisable to check the details on a case by case basis.
+For yard hammocks, or special hammocks like observation hammocks and others, the formulas are slightly different, so it is always advisable to check the details on a case-by-case basis.

 Double size hammocks

-Double size hammocks are large enough to comfortably hold two average sized adults.
+Double size hammocks are large enough to comfortably hold two average-sized adults.
 The width of the bed ranges from 52 inches to 60 inches.
-The length of the double size hammock is usually 74 to 79 inches long.
+The length of the double-size hammock is usually 74 to 79 inches long.

 Queen sized hammocks

-King sized hammocks are very large.
-They are designed to accommodate two to three average sized adults.
+King-sized hammocks are very large.
+They are designed to accommodate two to three average-sized adults.
 The hammock is 79 inches wide X 79 inches long.